How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Step 4: Moisturize Immediately

-Apply toner and moisturizer within 60 seconds of rinsing.
+Apply toner and moisturizer within 60 seconds.
 Skin absorbs hydration best when still slightly damp.
-See our skincare routine guide.
+See our complete skincare routine.

-Concerned about turmeric staining?
+Worried about yellow tint?
 See how to avoid turmeric staining.

 Best Time of Day to Mask